 Award-winning projects will be showcased on AIA.org.
-Postings will include the jury’s statement, architect's statement, and a limited number of images.
+Postings will include the jury’s statement, project narrative, and a limited number of images.

 Some projects may also be featured in a number of publications, presentations, and conferences, or included in other CAE-sponsored media presentations.